FX OPTIONS

 • Remain Competitive

-Currency Options can help enable businesses to adjust prices with market movements, to remain competitive, whilst still reducing downside risk.
+Options can enable businesses to adjust pricing with market shifts, staying competitive while managing downside risk.

 • Over- or Under-Hedging